Raymond E. Douglas: Biography

 Douglas was a veteran of the U.S. Air Force and received a Purple Heart during his service in Vietnam.
 He was a founding staff member of USA Today and was involved in the design and color systems for the Gannett Company when USA Today was launched in 1981.

 He was the vice president for systems and technology for The New York Times Company, of which the newspaper is a part.
 He later became the corporate chief information officer.
-Douglas spent most of his career working with the computer systems that help design and publish newspapers and was deeply involved in 1997 when the paper, making the broadest changes in its format since the 1970s, introduced a wide use of color in advertisements and photographs and added new sections, including separate weekday sports and arts sections.
-He died on June 29, 2007 in St. Augustine, Florida, from a pulmonary embolism.
+Douglas spent most of his career working with the computer systems that helped design and publish newspapers and was deeply involved in 1997 when the paper, making the broadest changes in its format since the 1970s, introduced a wide use of color in advertisements and photographs and added new sections, including separate weekday sports and arts sections.
+He died on June 29, 2007, in St. Augustine, Florida, from a pulmonary embolism.